arushi-08/charming-rabbit-c1f83/index.md

   - section_id: hero
     type: section_hero
     content: >
-      I'm a Python Programmer and Natural Language Processing Researcher.
-I'm on track for learning more about Artificial Intelligence and Data Science.
+      I'm a Python Programmer and Natural Language Processing Researcher who is on track to learn more about Artificial Intelligence and Data Science.
     actions: []
     title: Hello World.
   - section_id: latest-projects